-In the process of removing dissolved solids in drinking water with the use of chemicals as reagents, these reagents help to filter these substances out.
+In removing dissolved solids in drinking water with the use of chemicals as reagents, these reagents help filter these substances out.
 Chemicals such as aluminum sulfate and liquid chlorine are used.

 These chemicals are flocculating chemicals that help in water filtration.
 What they do is that they clump the particles together until they form a larger particle.

 These flocks can then be easily removed or filtered out.
 Some chemicals used are fluorosilicic acid, sodium silicofluoride, and sodium fluoride.
 These chemicals give a unique reaction.